yoyosource/BOTC-HomeBrew/scripts/FoFRedesign.md

 **Merchant**: Each night* either 1) receive a potion, or if you hold a potion 2) choose a potion you think you are holding and a player (not yourself) to receive that potion.
 **Distiller**: Once per game at night, for each player an empty potion they hold is replaced with a good potion.
 **Apothecary**: While you are holding any potions, all potions of those types are nullified.
-**???**: You can only receive evil potions from evil characters.
+**Pigeon Fancier**: You can only receive evil potions from evil characters. https://game-icons.net/1x1/delapouite/finch.html
-**???**: On your 1st day, publicly declare a future day to be a Market Day.
-If you are alive on the Market Day, at dawn good potions equal to the day number are given out.
+**Auctioneer**: On your 1st day, publicly declare a future day to be a Market Day.
+If you are alive on the Market Day, at dawn good potions equal to the day number are given out. https://game-icons.net/1x1/lorc/gavel.html
-**???**:
+**Scout**: You start knowing the longest chain of Townfolk players. [+0/+1 Outsiders.] https://game-icons.net/1x1/lorc/spyglass.html

 ### Traveller
 **Snake Oil Seller**: Each night you learn a good and an evil potion.
 Choose either 1) which potion for a player to receive, or 2) which player to receive either potion.